seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Sir, your company is fairer than honest.
 Rest you well.

 **LUCIO**
-By my troth, I’ll go with thee to the lane’s end:
+By my troth, I'll go with thee to the lane's end:
-if bawdy talk offend you, we’ll have very little of
+if bawdy talk offend you, we'll have very little of
 it.
 Nay, friar, I am a kind of burr; I shall stick.

 *Exeunt*

 ### SCENE IV.
-A room in ANGELO’s house.
+A room in ANGELO's house.

 *Enter ANGELO and ESCALUS*